Work together with your advisor or counselor to establish an appropriate pathway for transfer.

-If you are not yet enrolled at GCTC, apply for admission to GCTC and enroll in an Associate in Arts, Associate in Science, or Associate of Applied Science degree plan.
+If you are not yet enrolled at GCTC, apply for admission to GCTC and enroll in an Associate degree plan.

-Once you are admitted to Gateway, just fill out the Gateway2NKU application found here.
+Once you are admitted to Gateway, just fill out the Gateway2NKU application.

 Your application will be reviewed for eligibility by Gateway, forwarded to NKU, and reviewed for eligibility by NKU.
 You will be notified of the status by either Gateway or NKU.
 Note: You will need to maintain at least a 2.0 cumulative GPA throughout the program.

 When the time comes for you to transfer to NKU from Gateway, there are a few steps that need to be completed.
 Please use this checklist to ensure all steps are completed in order to facilitate a smooth transfer.